ExtremeFLOW/neko-top/documentation/pages/theory/MMA.md

 - **Asymptotic behavior near bounds**:
   - singularities at \f$ x_j \to l_j \f$ and \f$ x_j \to u_j \f$.
-  - more conservative bounds (`"alpha"`, `"beta"`) for the updated design variables are choosen to prevent them from hitting bounds caused by too aggressive updates.
+  - more conservative bounds (`"alpha"`, `"beta"`) for the updated design variables are chosen to prevent them from hitting bounds caused by too aggressive updates.

 ---